Absence makes the heart grow…anxious.

 Focus on the other important relationships in your life

-If you’re wondering how to deal with separation anxiety, one of the best cures is to spend time with other loved ones.
+If you’re wondering how to deal with separation anxiety from your spouse, boyfriend, girlfriend, etc., one of the best cures is to spend time with other loved ones.
 Don’t forget about those other important relationships in your life: your siblings, parents, friends, or even your children.

 You might feel sad to be separated from your partner for a period, but there are dozens of other people who would love to spend some of that time with you.